wntrblm/nox/docs/usage.rst

 Failing sessions when the interpreter is missing
 ------------------------------------------------

-By default, Nox will skip sessions where the Python interpreter can't be found.
+By default, when not on CI, Nox will skip sessions where the Python interpreter can't be found.
 If you want Nox to mark these sessions as failed, you can use ``--error-on-missing-interpreters``:

 .. code-block:: console

     nox --error-on-missing-interpreters

 If the Noxfile sets ``nox.options.error_on_missing_interpreters``, you can override the Noxfile setting from the command line by using ``--no-error-on-missing-interpreters``.

+If being run on Continuous Integration (CI) systems, Nox will treat missing interpreters as errors by default to avoid sessions silently passing when the requested python interpreter is not installed.
+Nox does this by looking for an environment variable called ``CI`` which is a convention used by most CI providers.

 .. _opt-error-on-external-run: